Craig Ford

 Jon Craig Ford (born May 21, 1968) was an Independent member of the Alabama House of Representatives.
 He was the House Minority Leader from 2010 to 2016.
+He currently serves as mayor of Gadsden, Alabama.

 Personal life and education

 Ford graduated from Auburn University in 1991, with a degree in marketing.
 His wife, Gwen Glover, teaches at Gadsden State Community College.
 Ford's father, Joe Ford, served in the Alabama House for 26 years.

 Career

 Ford was elected to the Alabama House in 2000, succeeding his father.
 In 2010, Ford was elected House Minority Leader.
 Ford serves on the Ways and Means - Education Committee, and the Commerce and Small Business Committee.
 Ford considered running for governor in 2014.